Outgoing Trump administration bans investments in Chinese companies it says support China’s military

 But the impact of the order is unclear.
-The affected companies do not appear to include China’s major, publicly traded tech firms, and several of the companies said to be affected by the prohibition, including Huawei, don’t trade on stock markets.
+The affected companies do not appear to include China’s major publicly traded tech firms, and several of the companies said to be affected by the prohibition, including Huawei, don’t trade on stock markets.
 Others are large state-owned defense contractors, such as China Electronics Technology Group Corp., that don’t have foreign stockholders.

 Some of the firms do have foreign investors, including China Mobile Communications Group and China Telecommunications Corp.

-The Pentagon didn’t respond to a request for comment.
-Nor did China’s embassy in the United States.
+The Pentagon didn’t respond to a request for comment, nor did China’s embassy in the United States.

 In a post on his Senate website, Sen. Marco Rubio (R-Fla.) said the ban will affect roughly 30 companies, including those on a list the Pentagon released this summer.
 Rubio applauded the order, saying it resembled legislation he introduced last month.